H0sCh13/ShortCommands/README.md

 # ShortCommands
-Basic Python Script, which lets the user run a selection of useful Powershell and Cmdline commands directly from the Terminal.
+Basic Python Script, which lets the User run a selection of useful Powershell and Cmdline Commands directly from the Terminal.

-The implemented commands are as follows:
+The implemented Commands are as follows:

 Powershell Commands: